dailystory/docs/articles/changelog/2020/june.md

 # DailyStory Product Updates for June 2020
 ## June 30, 2020
 * don't dispose httpclient after request
+* convert popup import to save on import
+* bug with how popup mce text is set

 ## June 29, 2020
 * refactor scheduled message to support queues